About the PEI Energy Corporation

 The PEI Energy Corporation is governed by a board of directors.
 Current serving members include:

-- Tyson Bradley, Secretary to Board
+- Secretary to Treasury Board